pingidentity/terraform-provider-pingfederate/docs/resources/session_authentication_policy.md

 ### Required

 - `authentication_source` (Attributes) An authentication source (IdP adapter or IdP connection). (see [below for nested schema](#nestedatt--authentication_source))
 - `enable_sessions` (Boolean) Determines whether sessions are enabled for the authentication source.
-This value overrides the enableSessions value from the global authentication session policy.
+This value overrides the `enable_sessions` value from the global authentication session policy.

 ### Optional

 - `authn_context_sensitive` (Boolean) Determines whether the requested authentication context is considered when deciding whether an existing session is valid for a given request.
-The default is false.
+The default is `false`.
 - `idle_timeout_mins` (Number) The idle timeout period, in minutes.
 If omitted, the value from the global authentication session policy will be used.
-If set to -1, the idle timeout will be set to the maximum timeout.
-If a value is provided for this property, a value must also be provided for maxTimeoutMins.
+If set to `-1`, the idle timeout will be set to the maximum timeout.
+If a value is provided for this property, a value must also be provided for `max_timeout_mins`.
 - `max_timeout_mins` (Number) The maximum timeout period, in minutes.
 If omitted, the value from the global authentication session policy will be used.
-If set to -1, sessions do not expire.
-If a value is provided for this property, a value must also be provided for idleTimeoutMins.
+If set to `-1`, sessions do not expire.
+If a value is provided for this property, a value must also be provided for `idle_timeout_mins`.
 - `persistent` (Boolean) Determines whether sessions for the authentication source are persistent.
-This value overrides the persistentSessions value from the global authentication session policy.This field is ignored if enableSessions is false.
+This value overrides the `persistent_sessions` value from the global authentication session policy.
+This field is ignored if `enable_sessions` is `false`.
 - `policy_id` (String) The persistent, unique ID for the session policy.
-It can be any combination of [a-z0-9._-].
+It can be any combination of `[a-z0-9._-]`.
 This property is system-assigned if not specified.
 - `timeout_display_unit` (String) The display unit for session timeout periods in the PingFederate administrative console.
-When the display unit is HOURS or DAYS, the timeout values in minutes must correspond to a whole number value for the specified unit.
+When the display unit is `HOURS` or `DAYS`, the timeout values in minutes must correspond to a whole number value for the specified unit.
+Options are `MINUTES`, `HOURS`, `DAYS`.
+If empty, the value will default to `MINUTES`.
 - `user_device_type` (String) Determines the type of user device that the authentication session can be created on.
-If empty, the value will default to PRIVATE.
+Options are `PRIVATE`, `SHARED`, `ANY`.
+If empty, the value will default to `PRIVATE`.

 <a id="nestedatt--authentication_source"></a>
 ### Nested Schema for `authentication_source`

 Required:

-- `source_ref` (Attributes) A reference to a resource. (see [below for nested schema](#nestedatt--authentication_source--source_ref))
+- `source_ref` (Attributes) A reference to the authentication source. (see [below for nested schema](#nestedatt--authentication_source--source_ref))
 - `type` (String) The type of this authentication source.
+Options are `IDP_ADAPTER`, `IDP_CONNECTION`.

 <a id="nestedatt--authentication_source--source_ref"></a>
 ### Nested Schema for `authentication_source.source_ref`